 Many African countries are exhibiting at the Marseilles International Trade Fair.
 Prominent are exhibits by?

-Many African countries are exhibiting at the Marseilles International Trade Fair.
+Background: Many African countries are exhibiting at the Marseilles International Trade Fair.
 Prominent are exhibits by Senegal, Niger, Guinea and the Ivory Coast.

 Official visitors to the Fair on Friday (2 October) included a delegation from the Republic of Guinea headed by M. Sekou Camara, Secretary of State for Export and Commerce, and M. Conde Mamadi, Director of the Ministry of Trade Cabinet.
 With them were French representatives of large firms currently trading with African countries.